brycemcd/muteButton/README.md

 modified code path.
 It's the same data, but not streamed over a socket.
 Each set of frequencies can be vectorized and labeled.

+Each sample needs to be labeled in order to ensure that when the data is read in and distributed across the cluster that is is combined correctly when it's vectorized as a training sample.
+The easiest way I've found to do this as of now is to separate each sample into its own file and then add a third column to each file with its filename.
+When the training routine runs, it will group each frequency intensity touple together by its filename and output the correct vector.

+Split the file with a prefix of 'freq': `split game_freqs.txt -l 2048 freq`

+Add the filename as a column: `for f in freqa*; do sed -i "s:$:  $f:" $f; done`

+At this point, it's probably safe to recombine the files into one again but I haven't tried this.

 ## Testing The System

 1. Start TCP server `ruby extra/tcp_server.rb`